keainvhai/GMGN.AI-Copy/docs/UX_FLOW.md

 > The user navigates to the “CopyTrade” page, selects a trader, and clicks the “Copy” button.
 A modal appears.
 They enter the amount, choose copy settings, and click “Confirm.”
 The copied trader will be listed in the “Copied Traders” section below.

 ---

-## 📌 Extra Notes

-- Save this document as `UX_FLOW.md` in your GitHub repo.
-- To export as PDF, use [Dillinger](https://dillinger.io/) or the Markdown Preview plugin in VS Code.